-The Magna Via Francigena, the great road of the Frankish knights, follows the ancient route between Palermo and Agrigento, the two major harbours of the past, that was used for millennia by pilgrims and travellers.
+The Magna Via Francigena, the great road of the Frankish knights, follows the ancient route between Palermo and Agrigento, the two major harbours of the past that were used for millennia by pilgrims and travellers.
 Walking the Magna Via is a unique experience, out of the common touristic routes.

 Day 1: Arrive Palermo

 As soon as you get settled in your accommodation, step outside and breathe in the incredibly fresh, crisp air of this multicultural city.
 In the evening, let all your senses be delighted as you prepare for the walking adventure ahead.

 - Accommodation: 3-star hotel in Palermo (Hotel Tonic or similar)

 Day 2: Santa Cristina Gela to Corleone | 19-27 km

 You start the day with a transfer (~1 h) to Santa Cristina Gela, by the Lake of Piana degli Albanesi.
 This town is home to a historical community of Albanese people (the largest Arbereshe community in Italy) who still lives and professes their faith here.
 After a stroll and tasting the local delicacy “cassatella” (fried cannolo), you will start your walk towards Corleone.
 You climb along the “antica trazzera” (old route) towards the Santuario Maria S.S. del Rosario di Tagliavia.
 The Sanctuary, erected in 1841, constitutes a must-stop along the pilgrimage route.
 The path then takes you to Corleone, a town renowned as the birthplace of several Mafia families; immortalized in Mario Puzo’s The Godfather.
 While here, it is a must to visit the Mafia and Anti-Mafia Movement Museum.